elvistony/image-annotate/README.md

 ## Why?
-An app for this, an app for that, this is a webpage that can open up in your browser that can annotate images of various formats (see docs).
+An app for this, an app for that, this is a webpage that can open up in your browser that can annotate images of various formats (see docs). when working in organizations with strict policies around software, it's often pretty hard to get permissions to use software.
+With this project, I'm hoping that anyone who needs this can run this off their browser with all the processing performed on your machine!

+## Supporting Libraries
+- [JSZip](https://github.com/Stuk/jszip) A Javascript based Zip file handler (pretty neat!)
+[MIT Licensed]
+- [Sweetalert2](https://github.com/sweetalert2/sweetalert2) An alert and popup dialog library (easy and stylish) [MIT Licensed]
+- [Bootstrap 5.3](https://github.com/twbs/bootstrap/tree/main) One of the best UI Libraries (still learning but pretty cool!)
+[MIT Licensed]

 ## Getting Started
 - clone this repository `@elvistony/image-annotate`